AdaCore/training_material/courses/ada_essentials/230_interfacing_with_c/03-parameter_passing.rst

 * :ada:`in` scalar parameters passed by copy
 * :ada:`out` and :ada:`in out` scalars passed using temporary pointer on C side
-* By default, composite types passed by reference on all modes except when the type is marked :ada:`C_Pass_By_Copy`
+* By default, composite types passed by reference on all modes

+  * Except when the type is marked :ada:`C_Pass_By_Copy`
-   - Be very careful with records - some C ABI pass small structures by copy!
+  * Be very careful with records - some C ABI pass small structures by copy!

 * Ada View

   .. code:: Ada

-     Type R1 is record
+     type R1 is record
         V : int;
      end record
      with Convention => C;